 Additional charges filed against Waukesha parade crash suspect Darrell Brooks

-The suspect in the deadly Waukesha, Wis.
-Christmas parade crash has been hit with additional charges for a prior incident.
+WAUKESHA, Wis. — The suspect in the deadly Waukesha Christmas parade crash has been hit with additional charges for a prior incident.

 Darrell Brooks, 39, has already been charged with six counts of intentional first-degree homicide after allegedly plowing his SUV into a parade crowd on Nov.
 21. The incident also injured dozens of others.